heywoodlh/the-empire.systems-old/src/notes/golang.md

 ### Println:

 `Println` is a function in the "fmt" module.
-It can be used to print lines, do arithmatic, etc.
+It can be used to print lines, do arithmatic, etc. Very similar to Python's `print` function.

 #### Print line: